0E9B061F/0E9B061F.github.io/src/blog/ghast.js-v0.6.4.md

   - ghast
 ---

-Updated :european_castle: [ghast.js](https://github.com/0E9B061F/ghast.js) to
+Updated :european_castle: :gh[|0E9B061F/ghast.js] to `v0.6.4`.
+The last update
-`v0.6.4`.
-The last update had the wrong version in the README (orz).
+had the wrong version in the README (orz).
 This fixes that and belatedly updates the year to 2023.

-[The project's documentation](/docs/ghast.js) has also been updated to reflect these changes.
+:i[The project's documentation|docs>ghast.js] has also been updated to reflect these changes.

 # CHANGES